PeeHaa/OpCacheGUI/README.md

 Status
 -

-Currently the Opcache status, statistics, cached files are implemented and shiny graphs are implemented.
+Currently the Opcache status, statistics, cached files and shiny graphs are implemented.

 Some features that will be implemented soon are: